-Private Address Space Using private addresses helps to meet the conservation goal.
+Private Address Space: Using private addresses helps to meet the conservation goal.
 For this reason, users should always be informed that private addresses might be a viable option.
 In particular, private address space can be employed if not all hosts require network layer access to the Internet.
 Although users are not required to use private address space even if it would satisfy their needs, it is important that they have considered the possibility.
 The private-considered field in the network overview form should be checked after the requester has indicated whether it is applicable for the user's network.

-Request Refused If a user's organisation has had an assignment request refused in the past, then it is useful to know when and by which IR.
+Request Refused: If a user's organisation has had an assignment request refused in the past, then it is useful to know when and by which IR.
 Whatever the case, it is useful to know if a request has been refused, and why.
 This information should be specified in the request-refused field in the network overview form.

-PI Requested If provider independent address space is requested by the user, special steps will have to be taken by the Local IR processing the request.
+PI Requested: If provider independent address space is requested by the user, special steps will have to be taken by the Local IR processing the request.
 The PI-requested field in the network overview form should be checked if this is a request for PI address space.
+PI address space usually does not come out of an LIR's allocation, but will be assigned by the RIPE NCC from a separate range.

-Address Space Returned If the user is returning address space in exchange for a new assignment, the RIPE NCC needs to be notified.
+Address Space Returned: If the user is returning address space in exchange for a new assignment, the RIPE NCC needs to be notified.
 The information should be specified in the address-space-returned field in the network overview form.
+The range to be returned, the date of return and the registry or ISP to whom the addresses will be returned should be specified.